CurrentCoin/information/README.md

 We are working to bring convenient and effective solutions to market.

 Software deployment and web services are difficult to use.

-We want to streamline the steps and capture the market opportunity, using smart contracts and the code behind the Ethereum network to optimize the experience and the technology.
+We want to streamline the steps and improve the market, using smart contracts and the code behind the Ethereum network to optimize the experience & technology.

 Channels
 ------